jcoglan/presentations/introduction/introduction/10_oop.md

 !SLIDE
 # OOP = objects + functions
-## Because Chuck Norris doesn't need a class system.
+## Where we're going, we don't need a class system.

 !SLIDE bullets